oneapi-src/oneAPI-tab/README.rst

 of industry experts that help guide the oneAPI specification.
 More information on oneAPI can be found at `oneapi.com <https://oneapi.com>`__.

-The community is invited to join the conversation by reviewing the `oneAPI Specification <https://spec.oneapi.com>`__, as well as the notes/slides in this repo.
+The community is invited to join the meetings, review the `oneAPI Specification <https://spec.oneapi.com>`__, and read the information in this repo.
 Contributions can be made by joining the Special Interest Groups (SIGs) or by posting comments or questions as GitHub issues.
 General questions can go to this repo and issues specific to parts of the specification can go to the `Specification repo<https://github.com/oneapi-src/oneapi-spec>`__.

 To be notified of new meeting notes, become a watcher of this repo.
-If you have a question about the SIGs, email `oneapi@codeplay.com
+If you have a question about how to join the SIGs, email `oneapi@codeplay.com<mailto:oneapi@codeplay.com>`__.

-<mailto:oneapi@codeplay.com>`__.
+Find out about the `oneAPI Community Forum governance <organization>`__

 oneAPI Community Forum Special Interest Groups (SIGs)
 -----------------------------------------------------